Supplementary Health Benefits Authority

 6. Basis and timing of payment

-Payments are based on the achievement of predetermined performance expectations or milestones and/or a risk based approach.
+Payments are based on the achievement of predetermined performance expectations or milestones and a risk based approach.
 In ISC specific context and in order to provide cash flow to the recipient for delivering ongoing health programs and services, advance payments will be issued following a cash flow requirement forecast established in the contribution agreement.
-This may include, but is not limited to: historical funding levels, per capita, population/geographic indices, and the cost to deliver programs.
+This may include, but is not limited to historical funding levels, per capita, population and geographic indices and the cost to deliver programs.

-The method to be used to determine the amount of a contribution is based on a review of historical funding levels and/or utilization data, the Multi-Year Work Plan or Health Plan submitted, as well as the Program Plan.
+The method to be used to determine the amount of a contribution is based on a review of historical funding levels or utilization data, the multi-year work plan or health plan submitted, as well as the program plan.

-For the purposes of putting in place (separate) contribution agreements with the Government of Nunavut the Government of Northwest Territories, and the Government of Newfoundland and Labrador, respectively, for the delivery of NIHB benefits to eligible First Nations and Inuit clients, the department may, when it considers it appropriate, reimburse the Government of Nunavut, the Government of Northwest Territories, and the Government of Newfoundland and Labrador, respectively for eligible expenses that each recipient has incurred from April 1st 2023 to the date of execution of the contribution agreement with the department.
+For the purposes of putting in place separate contribution agreements with the Government of Nunavut the Government of Northwest Territories and the Government of Newfoundland and Labrador, respectively, for the delivery of NIHB benefits to eligible First Nations and Inuit clients, the department may, when it considers it appropriate, reimburse the Government of Nunavut, the Government of Northwest Territories and the Government of Newfoundland and Labrador respectively for eligible expenses that each recipient has incurred from April 1st 2023 to the date of execution of the contribution agreement with the epartment.
 Eligible expenses may only be reimbursed following the submission of documentation to the satisfaction of the department.
-Canada's reimbursement of pre-agreement eligible expenses will be subject to the parameters specified in both the program terms and conditions and the contribution agreement.
+Canada’s reimbursement of pre-agreement eligible expenses will be subject to the parameters specified in both the program terms and onditions and the contribution agreement.

 7. Applications requirements

 ISC offers a variety of consolidated contribution agreements to First Nations and Inuit recipients that vary in the level of control, flexibility, authority, reporting requirements and accountability.
-At a minimum, recipients have a set funding agreement which offers no flexibility, recipients deliver the programs and services as set out (prescribed) by the branch.
+At a minimum, recipients have a set funding agreement which offers no flexibility, recipients deliver the programs and services as set out prescribed by the branch.
 First Nations and Inuit communities interested in having more control of their health programs and services can decide among different approaches based on their eligibility, interests, needs and capacity.
 It is at this time that a recipient undergoes a recipient readiness assessment for a more flexible funding approach.
-Recently the branch has also implemented the Risk Tolerance Strategy and this is another layer of assessing the recipient.
+Recently, the branch also implemented the Risk Tolerance Strategy.
+This is another layer of assessing the recipient.

 ISC has established relationships with First Nations and Inuit communities and other institutions through formal agreements to work together to develop, sustain and enhance their health, well-being and capacity to design, deliver and manage their health programs and services.
 By assuming control of their health programs and services, First Nations and Inuit are in a better position to meet their basic health needs.
 The long-term relationship established with eligible recipients impacts on the nature of the application requirements as well as on the level of flexibility of the financial arrangements chosen by both parties.